-Published in The Saint Francis Herald, St Francis, Kansas, and Bird City Times, Bird City, Kansas, Thursday, January 7, 2019.
+Published in The Saint Francis Herald and Bird City Times, Saint Francis, Kansas, Thursday, February 6, 2020.

 Publication of the Market Study (K.S.A.
 79-1460a)